ThatCasualMatt/allwalksyoga/src/healing-services.md

 ---
 layout: 'layouts/base.html'
 eleventyNavigation:
-  key: contact
+  key: Healing Services
-  title: Contact
+  title: Healing Services
-  order: 6
+  order: 4
-title: 'Contact Us'
+title: 'Healing Services'
 metaDesc:
   'Contact All Walks Yoga today to join us in one of our accessible classes or to discuss a new partnership.
 All Walks Yoga focuses on accessible yoga to